evereverland/2022/pages/introduction.md

 Not to forget

 * _memento mori_
-* The end is nigh
+* The end is nigh...
-* It's to die for
+* It's to die for!

 ## Colophon